• 'Tom has excellent knowledge and a keen attention to detail. Tom provides excellent written submission in complex areas of law.' Chambers UK 2023

 Notable Cases

-Instructed as junior for the Financial Conduct Authority in an insider dealing prosecution listed for trial in October 2018.
+Junior for the Financial Conduct Authority in an insider dealing prosecution first listed for trial in October 2018.
+Appeals against conviction after a re-trial in 2019 were dismissed in 2020 - [2020] EWCA Crim 1730.

 Click here for press coverage.